107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: versionNumber**
 Documents the shortcut version number in YYYYMMDD format.
-This can be any number.
+Technically this can be any text.
 * 20201031
 * 20210606
 * ...